 All of Ruth’s work combines spirituality, connection, communication, and diversity.
 She declares that each person has the sole right to define who she or he is, and suggests that it is best if that definition is first guided by what is in the person’s heart and soul as a member of the human race.
 She encourages each person to live their dream.
 In this ideal, she also affirms that each person also has the right to live their dreams.
 Ruth is dedicated to helping people help themselves to gain a greater sense of value, worthiness, comfort, confidence, community, purpose, joy, self-actualization, fulfillment, and serenity.
 She inspires an appreciation, understanding, respect, and trust among all people, especially those of differing socioeconomic and/or cultural backgrounds and groups.
 She passionately advocates for equality and justice for all.

 Ruth and her husband, Lee, have enjoyed decades of unusual, extensive travel in Europe, the Middle East, Africa, and the Caribbean.
 A quarter of a century ago, they traveled to a tiny, remote, exotic island called Nevis, West Indies, in the Caribbean, where they later built a home.
-Since 1999, they have mostly divided their time between California and Nevis, where they live in a village and are fully immersed in local life.
+Since 1999, they have mostly divided their time between California and Nevis, where they live in a local village and are fully immersed in local life.

 Ruth enjoys nature, gardening, music, photography, writing, and being amidst children’s innocence, honesty, and frolic.
 She feels deeply blessed by her three adult children, their spouses, and her six grandchildren, who are each icing on the cake.
 In Nevis, Ruth and Lee belong to the community.
 They are family to many and continue to participate in lifetime events.
 Many of their “island grands,” who called them Nana Ruth and Papa Lee, are now adults and remain in close touch.
 Rabbi Stan Levy, renown Buddhist monk Thich Nhat Hanh, and 101-year-old Blind Eileen of Zion Village in Nevis, continue to eternally enrich her life.
 Ruth now lives in deep gratitude for the blessings of loved ones, her life’s journey, and the universe.